Shankarram2709/Lidar_viz/README.md

 python3 main.py -p path to pickle file -o path to output file
 ```
 # Important information
-current visualization provided only with Matplotlib
+Visualization provided only with Matplotlib

-Working of Visualization using other tools-Visual SLAM
+currently Working on Visualization using other tools-Visual SLAM